WarwickCIM/ways-py/README.md

 Install from [PyPI](https://pypi.org/project/ways-py/) using `pip install ways-py`.

+## Development

+To create the development environment, do the following:

+1. Install python poetry by following the [install instructions](https://python-poetry.org/docs/)
+2. From the top level dir: `poetry shell`
+ - Note: your machine will need python 3.9 available - [install from here](https://www.python.org/downloads/release/python-397/) if you don't have it

 # Emojis on commit messages

 We use the following `git` aliases (add to `[alias]` section of your `.gitconfig` to have these):